 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, 22 lbs : 0

-The Casaba melon is quite uncommon in its appearance, thus once identified, easily recognized.
-It has a roughly-rounded shape that comes to a point at its stem end.
-Its skin is golden yellow with hints of green throughout.
-Its hard-ridged, thick rind has irregular, shallow furrows running from end to end.
-The creamy pale green flesh is mild and sweet.
-It conveys flavor nuances of Asian pears.
-Its aroma: subtle and clean.
-Unlike most Cantaloupe varieties, it is void of the typical netting.
-The Casaba melon generally weighs three to five pounds.
+The Casaba melon is unique in its appearance, thus once identified it is easily recognized.
+It has an ovoid to round shape that comes to a point at its stem end and averages 5 pounds in weight.
+When ripe, its skin will be a golden yellow with hints of green throughout.
+Its thick, hard rind has irregular shallow furrows running from end to end.
+The creamy pale green to white flesh is mildly sweet with nuances of Asian pear and cucumber.
+Unlike other muskmelon varieties its aroma is very subtle and its skin is void of the typical netting.

-This melon was introduced to the United States in the late nineteenth century, when it was imported from Kasaba, Turkey.
+The Casaba melon was introduced to the United States in the late nineteenth century when it was imported from Kasaba, Turkey.
 Unlike several melon varieties, the Casaba does not "slip" from the vine at maturity.
 The fruits are harvested by cutting the stem when the melons are reasonably mature and then held in storage until the blossom end becomes soft.

 Recipes that include Casaba Melon.
 One is easiest, three is harder.

 |The Cilantropist||Melon Cucumber Salad with Lime and Mint|